aragonlabs/pay-protocol/README.md

 but I consider this a solved problem being worked on by a world class team engineers and economisms.

-This protocol attempts to solve the last too, introducing a governance token to try to kickstart the **network effect** (no ICO needed to kickstart the token supply) and save the user acquisition costs by tokenomics.
+This protocol attempts to solve the last too, introducing a governance token to try to kickstart the **network effect** (no ICO needed to kickstart the token supply) and save the user acquisition costs by using tokenomics.

 Also presents a significant **UX** improvement by allowing Dai (any ERC20/777 token actually) transfers without ownining any ether, as well as the cheapest way to transact with tokens in the Ethereum network.
 The protocol allows to pay transfer fees in whatever token the user is transacting with.
+All these while end users being the custodial of all their crypto money, which no third party can take away from them.

 Token holders will govern a DAO that will own a significant part of the initial token supply.
-By voting DAO token holders should grant tokens to stakeholders that have or will build amazing user experiences for using crypto payments everywhere.
-As a client implementation of the protocol, the developers have the opportunity to charge transaction fees on transfer settlement.
+By voting, DAO token holders should grant tokens to stakeholders that built or will build amazing user experiences for using crypto payments everywhere using the protocol.
+Client implementations of the protocol have the opportunity to charge transaction fees on transfer settlement for users that don't want to own ether.

 ## Team

 There will be no team.
-Unfortunately no advisors either.
+Fortunately no advisors either.

 The protocol shouldn't need a team to succeed.